vrchatapi/vrchatapi.github.io/content/tutorials/contribute-api.markdown

 http-server dist/ --cors
 ```

 Your version of the specification is now available at `http://localhost:8080/openapi.yaml`.
-Switch VSCode window to the website projec,t and modify the `spec-url` URL at the top of the `layouts/docs/single.html` file to point to this file instead.
+Switch VSCode window to the website project and modify the `spec-url` URL at the top of the `layouts/docs/single.html` file to point to this file instead.

 (Note: The API Docs will not automatically reload if you rebundle the API spec.)